 My inspired creativity journey

 My very first STE arose directly from doing art.
-I was sixteen and I’d been drawing and colouring all afternoon when suddenly, I heard my name being called by ‘the invisible’.
+I was sixteen and I’d been drawing and colouring all afternoon when suddenly, I heard my name being called by Spirit.

-I was very absorbed in my art practise at the time.
+I was very absorbed in my art practice at the time.
 Hearing my name being called by Spirit was the heralding of a remarkable transformation in my psychological life.